WordPress/Documentation-Issue-Tracker/.github/ISSUE_TEMPLATE/good-first-issue--end-user--ALT-attributes.md

 ## Directions
 - Check all the images in the article (link above).
 - Note all images without ALT attributes
-- Post the position in the article (section title or surrounding text etc.) of this images in the comment on this issue.
+- Post the position in the article (section title or surrounding text etc.) of these images in the comment on this issue.
 - Request review by stating in the comment that the issue is ready for review.

 ## Resources